CGJennings/se3docs/docs/um-proj-intro.md

 # Projects

-If making one card is fun, making a whole deck of cards is a whole deck of a lot of fun, especially if you use a project to organize them.
-In fact, projects are useful anytime you are working with a group of files in Strange Eons, such as [writing your own plug-in](dm-index.md).
+Projects allow you to easily work with a set of related files, such as a [deck of cards](um-proj-deck-task.md), or when [writing your own plug-in](dm-index.md).

 ## How they work